Why our understanding of what leadership should look like is totally backwards

 Very successful people tend to be surprisingly ordinary.

 The average millionaire entrepreneur you meet will tend to be highly competent, no question, and generally fairly talented in some manner too.
-However they rarely match the image people have in their head of someone unusually insightful, or brilliant.
-Typically they’re quite normal, and won’t have much more wisdom than the next fellow, and will be the first to tell you so.
+However, they rarely match the image people have in their head of someone unusually insightful, or brilliant.
+Typically, in their role of management, they’re quite normal, and won’t have much more wisdom than the next fellow, and will be the first to tell you so.

 This reality clashes with our belief that successful companies are created by someone with a deep insight into the market, who designed a product or service accordingly, and then expertly piloted it to riches and glory.
 We might call this the “visionary myth”.